abyssmemes/starship/README.md

 ```

 > [!IMPORTANT]
 > The default palette uses standard terminal colors, ensuring it blends with your terminal color scheme.
-In the image you can see the [Catppuccin Mocha](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/catppuccin-mocha.itermcolors) iTerm2 color scheme.
+In the image you can see the [Tokyo Night](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/tokyonight.itermcolors) iTerm2 color scheme.

 ### Gruvbox Dark